Farisa-Hameed/CAPSTONE-PROJECT---FARISA-HAMEED/README.md

 # PHASE-1-FARISA-HAMEED
-A machine learning project to predict healthcare costs using patient demographics, medical conditions, and hospital data.
-Includes EDA, preprocessing, feature engineering, model training (Classification), evaluation, and deployment-ready code.
+A machine learning model to classify medical conditions (e.g., Cancer, Diabetes) using patient demographics, test results, and admission details.
+It involves data preprocessing, feature engineering, and classification using models like Random Forest and Gradient Boosting.
+Metrics: Accuracy, F1-Score, ROC-AUC.